srinidhi1404/assignment2-balmuri/README.md

 ---
 ## Pithy Quotes

->"Whatever you need will just happen if you keep your energies exuberant and focused"- *Sadguru*
+>"Whatever you need will just happen if you keep your energies exuberant and focused"- *Sadguru* <br>
 >"Only compare yourself to your previous self" - *Unknown*